 - The concept of removing unused or unreferenced objects from the memory location is known as a Garbage Collection.

 - While executing the program, if garbage collection takes place then more memory space is available for the program and rest of the program execution becomes faster.

-- Garbage collector is a predefined program, which removes the unused or unreferenced objects from the memory location
+- The garbage collector is a predefined program, which removes the unused or unreferenced objects from the memory location

-- Any object reference count becomes zero then we call that object as a unused or unreferenced object
+- Any object reference count becomes zero then we call that object as an unused or unreferenced object

 - Then no.of reference variables which are pointing the object is known as a reference count of the object.

 - While executing the python program if any object reference count becomes zero, then internally python interpreter calls the garbage collector and garbage collector will remove that object from memory location.

 25. What is Hierarchical Inheritance?

 Answer: The concept of inheriting the properties from one class into multiple classes separately is known as hierarchical inheritance.